odinuv/web/en/apv/walkthrough/backend-delete/index.md

 {% include /en/apv/walkthrough/backend-delete/templates/persons-list.latte %}
 {% endhighlight %}

-### Confirm delete
+## Next Steps
 Take a look at [JavaScript](/en/apv/walkthrough/javascript#using-javascript-to-confirm-user-actions) article to extend your form with confirmation popup.
 It is a good idea to let user confirm deletion of important information first because this action cannot be undone.

-## Deleting records which are referenced by other records
+### Deleting records which are referenced by other records
-There are [foreign keys](/en/apv/articles/relational-database/#foreign-key) between person table and other tables (person is referenced in `relation` or `contact` tables).
+There are [foreign keys](/en/apv/articles/database-tech/#foreign-key-constraint) between person table and other tables (person is referenced in `relation` or `contact` tables).
 When you take a look at *Foreign keys* section of table details in Adminer, you can see that there is `NO ACTION` under `ON DELETE` event:

 ![Foreign key cascade 1](fk1.png)

-This means that if you try to delete a person entry, information about his contacts have no defined behaviour.
-It is not meaningful to store contact entries which do not belong to any person.
+This means that if you try to delete a person record, the database server has no defined action to do with contacts.
+It is not meaningful to keep contact entries which do not belong to any person.
 We should therefore set that `ON DELETE` behaviour to `CASCADE`:

 ![Foreign key cascade 2](fk2.png)